 Michael did wait by the phone, while his wife packed up and prepared to move the family, but when he picked up, Rob Burnett bluntly told him he didn't get it.
 It was for the best, Michael reasoned, because he started to feel like he "bought a house [he] couldn't afford."
 Craig Ferguson ended up getting the show.

-Speaking of Letterman, Michael has been on the show but admits that he hasn't been on in a while and supposed that they won't be asking him back on the show.
-He told a wild story about the time he wrote a book with Meghan McCain (yes, John McCain's daughter) and went on tour to promote it.
-They would up at a seedy strip joint in Las Vegas, and Michael was "extremely uncomfortable being around naked ladies that [he's] not involved with," so she ordered him a lap dance as a goof.
-Michael then told in detail how a 45 year old stripper put her head between his legs and her legs in a V-shape, with her crotch right in Michael's face.
+Speaking of Letterman, Michael has been on his show but admits that he hasn't been on in a while and supposed that they won't be asking him back on "The Late Show" due to a wild story he once told about an experience he had with Meghan McCain (yes, John McCain's daughter).
+Michael and Meghan wrote a book together and went on tour to promote it.
+They wound up at a seedy strip joint in Las Vegas, and Michael was "extremely uncomfortable being around naked ladies that [he's] not involved with," so she ordered him a lap dance as a goof.
+Michael then told, in detail, how a 45-year-old stripper put her head between his legs and her legs in a V-shape, with her crotch right in Michael's face.
 It was a move she called "Upside Down P*ssy."
-IT wasn't a move Michael wanted to see "or smell, either."
-Rob Burnett called him later to inform him that the story had been cut from the broadcast.
+It wasn't a move Michael wanted to see "or smell, either."
+Rob Burnett called him later to inform him the story had been cut from the broadcast.

-Michael was an early adapter to Twitter, and one of the first comedians to start tweeting – which he credits for his nearly 2 million followers.
+Michael was an early adapter to Twitter and one of the first comedians to start tweeting – which he credits for his nearly 2 million followers.
 He'll even respond if you attack him, as long as you do it creatively.
-And he is very funny.